Skip to content

 Somewhere in the years leading up to the layoffs, I had been exposed to the idea that a business and a company are not one and the same.
 We tend, in startup-land, to use the terms interchangeably.
 But they are not the same.

-A business is comprised of a product or service sold to customers in exchange for money, attention, or some other form of payment.
+A business is a product or service sold to customers in exchange for money, attention, or some other form of payment.

 A company is a collection of humans brought together around a shared effort or mission.

-We speak a lot in startups about how to build a business: how to learn from customers, how to build a great product, how to test various acquisition strategies, how to raise capital, etc. But we speak very little about how to build a company.
+We speak a lot in startups about how to build a business: how to learn from customers, how to build a great product, how to test various acquisition strategies, how to raise capital, etc. But we rarely talk about how to build company culture.

 Even when we do discuss culture, we treat it as an afterthought.
 A necessary complexity to be tacked on afterward once the business is working.
 Some mishmash of ping pong tables, free lunches, and paid vacation.

-The realization that crystallized for me around the timing of that layoff was that I had for too long negated the building of our company.
+The realization that crystallized for me around the timing of that layoff was that I had for too long neglected the building of our company culture.
 While the business had some problems, and while we had a plan for testing our way through those problems, we would only have a chance of keeping the necessary humans together (and hopefully thriving!) if we tended to the company.

-The exploration of how to effectively build a company while building a business became an area of obsession for me.
+Learning how to build company culture while scaling the business became an obsession.
 Over the 24 months following the layoff, we were able to retain that entire team and also to turn our $1M, cash-burning startup into a profitable $5M+ business without adding any employees.
 The investments in the company paid off big time.

 As we later began to add team members, they were invited into a thriving company, not simply a growing business.

-Since later selling that business and transitioning to full-time coaching, I have witnessed a similar under-investment in dozens of companies.
+Since selling that business and becoming a full-time CEO coach, I have witnessed a similar under-investment in dozens of companies.

-I sit at off-sites with teams of people who have worked together for years but who barely know one another and, as a result, do not trust one another.
+• Teams of people who have worked together for years but barely know one another, and as a result, do not trust one another.

 These companies are leaving a massive opportunity on the table: the opportunity to get the most out of their teams.
 Not through longer hours or stricter turn-around times on projects, but through building a place where people actually give a shit.